NCronJob-Dev/NCronJob/README.md

 - [x] Integrated in ASP.NET - Access your DI container like you would in any other service
 - [x] Get notified when a job is done (either successfully or with an error).
 - [x] Retries - If a job fails, it will be retried.
+- [x] The job scheduler supports TimeZones.
+Defaults to UTC time.

 ## Not features